indieweb/webmention-client-ruby/README.md

 Webmention
 ----------

-To learn more about Webmention, see [webmention.org](http://webmention.org).
+To learn more about Webmention, see [webmention.org](http://webmention.org) and [indiewebcamp.com/webmention](http://indiewebcamp.com/webmention).

 License